ci1xgk/Fellowship_Webpage/Merewether.md

 ![image](/Figures/mer2.png)

-In the rest of this section, an overview of the LISFLOOD-FP modelling environment is provided through a step-by-step guide for setting up and running the Merewether urban flooding test case.
+In the rest of this section, an overview of the LISFLOOD-FP modelling environment is provided through a step-by-step guide for setting up and running the Merewether urban flooding test case ([Ayog and Kesserwani (2021)](https://zenodo.org/records/5069224)).

 #### [1.
 Input files and their format](./Merewether1.md)